Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Related Concepts

 \subsection{Grover's Search Algorithm}

-Grover's search algorithm, a quantum algorithm discovered in the early stages of quantum computing, revolutionized the search process of an unsorted database.
-Nevertheless, it was shown to be optimal, in some sense, to solve the problem of finding a marked element in an unsorted database of $N$ elements using $k_{Gr}=\left\lfloor\frac{\pi}{4} \sqrt{N} \mid\right.$ oracle queries \cite{zalka_grovers_1999}.
-Such a problem may be shortly stated as follows: suppose we have a database of $N=2^{n}$ of quantum states, being $n$ the number of qubits that span the Hilbert space $\left(\mathcal{H}=\mathbb{C}^{2^{n}}\right.$ ), and an unknown marked state among them.
-Given an oracle (or black box) to identify whether an element is being searched, the goal is to find such a marked state with high probability and in as few steps as possible.\\
+Grover's search algorithm, a quantum algorithm discovered in the early stages of quantum computing, revolutionized the search process of an unstructured database.
+It was proved to be optimal to solve the problem of finding a target element in an unsorted database of $N$ elements using $k_{Gr}=\left \lfloor\frac{\pi}{4} \sqrt{N}\right\rfloor$ oracle queries \cite{zalka_grovers_1999, bennett_strengths_1997}.
+The unstructured search problem can be described as follows: Consider a search space containing $N = 2^{n}$ quantum states, where $n$ represents the number of qubits defining the Hilbert space $\left(\mathcal{H} = \mathbb{C}^{2^{n}}\right)$.
+Within this database, an unknown target state exists.
+Provided with an oracle (or a black box) that can confirm whether a selected element is the target, the objective is to identify this target state with a high probability of success while minimizing the number of steps required in the process.\\

-\textbf{The Algorithm :} Let us begin with an unstructured database consisting of $N$ elements.
-We wish to search for a given element in this space.
-To simplify things, we assign indices to each of these elements in the database.
-These elements are numbers in the $[0, N-1]$ range.
-Here, we make two assumptions: $N = 2^n (n \in \mathbb{Z}_{+})$, and there are exactly M solutions ($1 \leq M \leq N$) to this search problem without losing any generality.
-In the algorithm, a selection function $f$ was introduced which takes a state $|x\rangle$ as an input.
-Here, the index $x$ lies in the range $0$ to $N - 1$.
-The function $f$ assigns a value $1$ when the state is a solution and $0$ otherwise,
+\textbf{Algorithm:} To simplify things, let us assign indices $[0, N-1]$ to each element in the unstructured database, consisting of $N$ elements.
+Here, we assume $N = 2^n$, with $n \in \mathbb{Z}_{+}$ being the number of qubits in the register, and each possible quantum state of the register is used to encode each entry in the database.
+We denote these states as $\{|0\rangle,|1\rangle,\ldots|N-1\rangle\}$.
+We introduce a selection function $f$, which takes a state $|x\rangle$ as an input, $x \in [0, N - 1]$, and assigns a value $1$ when the state meets the search criteria and $0$ otherwise.
+This function can be understood as an unstructured database query, where the domain represents indices in the database.

-This algorithm uses quantum oracle-black box functions as a unitary operator $O$.
+Let $\ket{\tau}$ denote the target state.
+The primary objective of the algorithm is to find this particular index \(\tau\).
+To interact with the function \( f \), Grover's algorithm uses a subroutine, often referred to as an oracle or a black box function, represented by a unitary operator \( O_{\tau} \).
 The action of the operator on the computational basis is given by,

-Here, $|x\rangle$ is the index register, and $\oplus$ denotes addition modulo $2$.
-The oracle qubit $|q\rangle$ gets flipped if we have $f(x) = 1$; otherwise, it remains the same.
-So checking whether $|x\rangle$ is a solution to the search problem is equivalent to checking whether this oracle qubit has been flipped.\\

-At the first step, we create a superposition of $N$ quantum states.
-The application of a Hadamard transformation does this,
+The algorithm is shown in fig (\ref{fig:ideal_grovers}).
+In the first step, we create a superposition of $N$ quantum states.
+The application of a Hadamard transformation ($H$) does this,